andersnas/vodtranscoder/README.md

 You need these pre requisites:

+1. A Linode account
+  - An Linode API key
-1. A Linode object storage bucket with:
+3. A Linode object storage bucket with:
   - A directory called intake
   - A directory called output
   - Applicable secrets to access it.
-2. A Linode machine (16GB Dedicated) with the following
+3. A Linode machine (16GB Dedicated) with the following
   - Mapped the Object storage bucket as /mnt/transcoding
   - Installed Terraform
   - Installed ffmpeg
   - A directory with the scripts in this repository

+Configure all settings in config.cfg file + add your Linode API key in the transcodernode.tf file.

 Flow: